zhangjinshui-nerveee/nerveee_old/content/blogs/fpga_development_with_sbrio_and_labview/index.md

   - "Requested Number of Elements".
 As in the project interface -- FIFO (right-click) -- FIFO properties -- General
   - The array size that we write to FIFO
   - Evoke method.
 FIFO. write.
 There is a property "empty elements remaining".
 > In my first understanding, the empty elements remaining should be equal to requested number - the array size we write to FIFO.
 But in the program debugging, it's not.
-Why is that?
+Why is that?<br>
+> Answer here.
+  - When you create the FIFO, you need to specify the elements you are gonna transfer ("requested number of elements").
+Sure the number has a limit based on the memory.
+In our case, the number upper limit is 524293.
+(Note that below this number, the actual number of elements would be a little higher than the requested. e.g. 1000 -> 1029).
+  - For the "empty elements remaining", this is fun.
+Only when the empty elements are less than 3096 would the empty elements be changed, otherwise it would stay 3096.
+It sounds wired but actually reasonable.
+In this way we can obtain the almost full effect.
+We can set a threshold that when this number is below 3096 we should stop writing to FIFO.
+  - Now everything makes sense.